7 San Diego Hidden Gems

 12110 Cuyamaca College West Drive West, El Cajon, Ca 619.670.5194

 An impressive South Dakota headdress and a jade burial suit are just a few of the many artifacts on display in this east county museum.
-It’s located 20 miles east of downtown near Cuyamaca Community College in Rancho San Diego and what you’ll see is well worth the drive.
+It’s located 20 miles east of downtown near Cuyamaca Community College in Rancho San Diego, and what you’ll see is well worth the drive.

-The museum may appear small if you’re used to big city museums but be prepared to be enlightened in each of the four wings.
+The museum may appear small if you’re used to big city museums but be prepared to be enlightened by each of the four wings.
 Let’s start with the Archaeology wing.
 The Olmec pottery mask and hands date from 1200-400 BCE from the Mesoamerica region.
 No ordinary pottery, it symbolized the mind and creativity in the regions of Central America and Southern Mexico.
-You’ll see a hanging mirror which is an Aztec Obsidian Mirror.
+You’ll see a hanging mirror, which is an Aztec Obsidian Mirror.
 The mirrors were often cut into discs and polished by the Aztecs for different political and religious meanings.
 A person wearing the disc would represent leadership.

 Local Kumeyaay indigenous people who were living in San Diego County (among other regions in the Southwest before the Spanish invaders), used pottery for cooking.
 An old picture shows a woman with the pottery vessels and the durable clay pots on display are made in variegated colors of light blues and grey which are timeless.